Performance of machine-learning-assisted Monte Carlo in sampling from simple statistical physics models: Introduction

+More generally, we believe that this is an important first step towards understanding more complex systems, such as spin glasses, random optimization problems, and neural networks, in which flat directions in the (free) energy landscape play a very important role in the dynamical slowing down, especially in the low temperature region where a large number of states coexist \cite{cugliandolo1993analytical,ricci2010being,montanari2004cooling,folena2020rethinking,baldassi2021unveiling,ly2025optimization}.

-In this work, we support these results by a complete theoretical analysis of the training and application of a shallow MADE (Masked Autoencoder for Distribution Estimation) neural network to assist sampling in the Curie Weiss model.
-Our main results are the following: \begin{itemize} \item we give a full analytical description of the MADE architecture and of its training dynamics for the Curie Weiss model, both for finite system sizes and in the thermodynamic limit; \item we show that a phenomenon akin to critical slowing down happens in learning at the critical temperature of the model; \item we characterize the effectiveness of the Sequential Tempering procedure as compared to a standard local Metropolis Monte Carlo, in terms of first passage times in magnetization space. \end{itemize}
+Our main results are the following: \begin{itemize} \item We give a full analytical description of the shallow MADE architecture (Sec. \ref{sec}: Eq. \ref{eq:optimal_weights_simplified} and Fig. \ref{fig:Jl_diffbeta}) and of its training dynamics (Sec. \ref{sec:training_dynamics}: Eq. \ref{eq:training_solution} and Fig. \ref{fig:comparison_approximation}) for the Curie-Weiss model, both for finite system sizes and in the thermodynamic limit; \item We show that a phenomenon akin to critical slowing down happens in learning at the critical temperature of the model (Sec. \ref{sec:training_dynamics}: Eq. \ref{eq:learning_rate}), which once again highlights the special role played by this temperature as the bottleneck of the annealing; \item We study one step of the Global Annealing procedure when lowering the temperature starting at the critical point.
+We show \new{(Sec. \ref{sec:perfectly_trained}: Fig. \ref{fig:FPT_diffB})} that a perfectly trained network does not require local moves as long as the temperature step is small enough (i.e. scaling as the inverse of the square root of the system size).
+Instead, local moves are beneficial once a finite training time is taken into account \new{(Sec. \ref{sec:non_perfectly_trained}: Fig. \ref{fig:ratios_trainingtime})}; \item We characterize the effectiveness of the Global Annealing procedure as compared to a standard local Metropolis Monte Carlo, in terms of first passage times in magnetization space (Sec. \ref{sec:comparison_vanilla}: Fig. \ref{fig:com_vanilla}). \end{itemize}

 In particular, our work extends some of the results in Ref.~\cite{ciarella2023machine}, in which the shallow MADE architecture was only studied in the $N \to \infty$ limit.
-Although an exact architecture for sampling according to the GB distribution can be constructed~\cite{biazzo2023autoregressive}, we focus here on a shallow MADE because it can be treated analytically also in the training regime.
+Although an exact architecture for sampling according to the GB distribution can be constructed~\cite{biazzo2023autoregressive}, we focus here on a shallow MADE because it can be treated analytically also in the training process.
+Since training plays a crucial role in practical applications involving complex systems with unknown exact parameters, studying the shallow MADE architecture allows us to better control and analyze a setting that closely resembles real-world scenarios.